cobalthq/cobalt-product-public-docs/content/en/BestPractices/SecureDesign.md

 Let's explore some examples of Insecure Design.

-## Scenario 1 ##

-**Overly Permissive Application Database User**

-The application database user has the privileges of the database administrator.
-An attacker exploiting an SQL injection vulnerability in the application can get access to the complete database.
-Moreover, the privilege allows the attacker to run operating system commands, which could lead to server compromise.

-Secure design recommends the least privileges for application database users.
-Since the secure design practices were not followed during the planning phase, the application database user was granted the default admin permissions.
-The impact of SQL injection can be contained if the permissions of database user are restricted.
+### Scenario 1: Database Users with Too Much Access

+On some databases, administrators set up application database users with administrative privileges.
+On such systems, attackers who exploit a database system vulnerability can:

+- Access to the complete database.
+- Run operating system commands, which could compromise your servers.

+That is not a secure design.

+Secure design recommends that you configure least privileges for application database users.
+To follow best practices for secure design:

+- As suggested by the OWASP article on [SQL Injection Prevention](https://cheatsheetseries.owasp.org/cheatsheets/SQL_Injection_Prevention_Cheat_Sheet.html#least-privilege), "start from the ground up."
+  - Start with read-only access.
+Add privileges only when needed.
+  - Limit privileges to SQL accounts to specific databases.

+With secure design, you can limit the impact of SQL injection to the privileges of the compromised user

 ## Scenario 2 ##